How the Luau Started

 Laurel’s Luau is held every Mother’s Day weekend (on Saturday) at Municipal Park and is the continuation of the effort, love, laughter, tears, fun and reunion that began in 2001.
 More than $70,000.00 has been raised through the years, and has gone primarily toward patient advocacy and pain abatement research at MSTI.
 We are proud that we have been able to give to such worthy causes.
 We are also proud that we have been able to keep Laurel Richter’s memory alive.”

-15 years later, Todd's son and Gary and Laurel's three children have taken on the role of heading the annual Luau.
+15 years later, Todd's son and Gary and Laurel's three children took on the role of heading the annual Luau.
 Gary and Todd always hoped they could eventually help families directly and now the Legacy is doing just that.
 Todd's son, Kyle, joined Stephanie, Sam, and Pete, to not only organize the event that is held in his father's and their mother's name, but to also create a non-profit to support the families who face a pain all four have known too well.